Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/strong-baseline.md

 - **f1_micro:** Global F1 considering total true positives, false positives, and false negatives across all classes.
 - **f1_weighted:** Average of Pos F1 and Neg F1 weighted by the number of instances in each class.

-**__Note to Grader:__** While multiple evaluation metrics are saved in the above files, our primary metric for assessing model performance is the F1 score.
+**__Note to Grader:__** While multiple evaluation metrics are saved in the above files, our primary metric for assessing model performance is the F1 score(i.e. pos_f1).
 The other metrics are provided solely for additional analysis.

 🔑 Metric Prefixes